Owning a website is similar to owning a car: regular and preventive maintenance is required to ensure it’s secure, reliable, and stable.

 Donation Form and Payment Processor Security

-All modern payment processors offer excellent security to ensure your data is encrypted and safe.
+Modern payment processors offer excellent security to ensure transaction data is encrypted and safe.

-If your donation forms are hosted through a third-party donation management platform, such as EveryAction, Blackbaud, Salsa Labs, Engaging Networks, Eleo, Bloomerang, DonorBox, ActBlue, or another nonprofit-specific service, then you are already in good shape.
+If your donation forms are hosted through a third-party donation management platform, such as Bonterra, Blackbaud, Engaging Networks, Eleo, Bloomerang, DonorBox, ActBlue, or another nonprofit-specific service, then you are already in good shape.

-If you are using an integrated service, such as PayPal, Authorize.net, or Stripe, you need to make sure that your frontend forms are secure and that data passed through to the processor is done in an encrypted manner.
+If you use an integrated service, such as PayPal, Authorize.net, or Stripe, ensure that your frontend forms are secure and that data passed through to the processor is done in an encrypted manner.

 4 Website Maintenance Best Practices

-1. Keep a consistent checklist and schedule for checking in on these things.
+1. Create a checklist and schedule for your maintenance tasks.

-If you are taking on maintenance yourself, you’re going to need a plan.
-We know this is a ton to tackle on a regular basis, and we’re not recommending a full audit of your website every week.
-But creating a manageable maintenance schedule for your team can help make sure you’re not missing opportunities from supporters with key pages and features on your website outdated or broken.
+If you take on maintenance yourself, you’re going to need a plan.
+We know this is a lot to tackle on a regular basis, and we’re not recommending a full audit of your website every week.
+However, creating a manageable maintenance schedule for your team will help make sure you’re not missing engagement opportunities or creating poor experiences due to functionality breakages.

-Using the checklist above as a starting point, create a long checklist for everything you need to check on your specific site.
-This will include the frontend elements that you want to ensure are working and displaying correctly, but also the backend functions to make sure you can still edit everything.
+Using the checklist above as a starting point, create a longer checklist for everything you need to check on your specific site.
+This will include the frontend elements that must work and display correctly for users as well as the backend functions that ensure you can still edit everything.

-2. Have a process for alerting your webmaster to any critical errors.
+2. Have a process for alerting your webmaster to critical errors.

 Make sure you know what is supposed to happen when you find a critical error on the site.
 Do you need to call your web developer – even if it’s after work hours – or do you log a ticket in a support system?

-Whatever the approach, make sure everyone knows the process and what expectations are in this situation.
+Whatever the approach, make sure everyone knows the process and what expectations are in this situation so you can handle it quickly.

-3. Have a plan for what to do when the site goes down.
+3. Have a plan for what to do if the site goes down.

-Websites go down all the time with causes ranging from problems with the servers that your site is on to something on your site causing downtime.
-This can be a supremely panic-inducing fact of the internet, but rest assured that downtime can be solved.
+Websites go down all the time with causes ranging from problems with the servers that host your site to small broken elements on your site.
+This can be panic-inducing, but rest assured that downtime can be solved.
 And, with the right approach, downtime can be solved with minimal stress!

 Some issues are easily remedied once properly identified.
 Others may take more time and troubleshooting before they can be fully resolved.
 As we mentioned, websites go down for little and big reasons all the time.
-If you notice your website seems to go down repeatedly, try to keep track of patterns and report these issues to your host or technical support!
+If you notice your website seems to go down repeatedly, keep track of patterns and report these issues to your host or technical support.
+Here’s what your plan might look like:

 Are you seeing an error message when you should be seeing your homepage?
 Is there no error at all, just a blank white page of nothingness?
 Did you recently change a setting or plugin that might have somehow caused this downtime?